U.S. shutters Russia's San Francisco consulate in retaliation

 WASHINGTON — The United States is retaliating against Russia by forcing closure of its consulate in San Francisco and scaling back its diplomatic presence in Washington and New York.

-The State Department said the move is in response to the Kremlin forcing a cut in U.S. diplomatic staff in Moscow.
+The State Department said Thursday that the move is in response to the Kremlin forcing a cut in U.S. diplomatic staff in Moscow.

 Spokesman Heather Nauert said the action brings the U.S. and Russia into "parity," with each having three consulates in the other country.